 How to Read Geopolitical Event Odds

-A practical guide for navigating prediction markets when officials are contradicting each other and markets won't stop moving.
+A practical guide for navigating prediction markets when officials are contradicting each other and prices will not stop moving.

 This isn’t about predicting geopolitics.
 It’s about understanding why markets price what they price — and making smarter decisions with that information.